 Shikoku, with 70 to 80 percent of its surface covered in steep mountains and surrounded by sea, has long attracted practitioners and pilgrims seeking to immerse themselves in nature’s power through Shugendō.
 Many practices associated with the tradition, including takigyō and misogi (waterfall purification), goma (fire offerings), and the ascent of sacred mountains, are open to ordinary people under the guidance of experienced specialists.

-For travelers interested in encountering Shugendō in this living context, Shikoku Tours offers carefully guided access to these practices, working with local practitioners and sacred sites to ensure experiences are approached with respect, safety, and cultural understanding.
+For travelers interested in encountering Shugendō in this living context, Shikoku Tours offers carefully guided access to these practices.
+We work with local practitioners and sacred sites to ensure experiences are approached with respect, safety, and cultural understanding.
 Traveling with an experienced guide allows participants to engage deeply with the mountains and rituals of Shugendō, while focusing fully on the experience itself rather than logistics or uncertainty.